Teuchitlán culture: Tabachines

-The site of Tabachines is located in the nearby Atamejac Valley, which present-day Guadalajara now dominates.
+The site of Tabachines is located in the nearby Atemejac Valley, which present-day Guadalajara now dominates.
 Tabachines was discovered in the 1970s as the city of Guadalajara sought to expand a highway.
 The site consists of an unlooted cemetery of shaft and chamber tombs dating to the Late Formative to Classic periods and an unlooted box tomb cemetery dating to the later Epiclassic.
 There was no surface architecture in the area of both cemeteries.
 It is possible that this particular location held some sort of significance from one period to the next despite dramatic social and political changes experienced within the region.

 Tabachines is of importance to understanding the Teuchitlán culture because it offered a plethora of data on shaft and chamber tombs.
 While these tombs are not as elaborate as the ones documented by archaeologists or raided by looters in the Tequila Valleys, many of the same types of mortuary goods were found in situ within these tombs.
 This allowed for the creation of a ceramic typology to help provide relative dates for other archaeology sites.